 A NEW HIGH-PERFORMANCE LIQUID CHROMATOGRAPHY METHOD FOR THE SEPARATION AND SIMULTANEOUS QUANTIFICATION OF EPTIFIBATIDE AND ITS IMPURITIES IN PHARMACEUTICAL INJECTION FORMULATION

-Objective: The objective of the present study is to develop a stability indicating RP-HPLC method for qualitative and quantitative determination of Eptifibatide in bulk and dosage form and in presence of its impurities 1 and 2.
+Objective: The objective of the present study is to develop a stability-indicating reverse-phase high-performance liquid chromatography (RP-HPLC) method for qualitative and quantitative determination of Eptifibatide and its impurities in bulk and pharmaceutical dosage forms.

-Method: The chromatographic separation was carried out on Phenomenex Luna C18 column (250mm×4.6mm; 5µ id) as stationary phase, methanol and phosphate buffer at pH 6.4 in the ratio of 65:45 (v/v) as mobile phase at a flow rate of 1.0 mL/min, UV detection was carried at wavelength of 236 nm and the analysis was completed with a run time of 15 min.
+Methods: The chromatographic separation was carried on Phenomenex Luna C18 column (250 mm×4.6 mm; 5µ id) as stationary phase, methanol and phosphate buffer at pH 6.4 in the ratio of 65:45 (v/v) as mobile phase at flow rate of 1.0 ml/min, Ultra Violet (UV) detection was carried at the wavelength of 236 nm and the analysis was completed with a run time of 15 min.

-Result: In the developed conditions the retention time of Eptifibatide and its impurities 1 and 2 was found to be 3.35, 4.93 and 8.18 min respectively.
+Results: In the developed conditions, the retention time of Eptifibatide and its impurities 1 and 2 were found to be 3.35, 4.93 and 8.18 min, respectively.
 The method was validated for system suitability, range of analysis, precision, specificity, stability and robustness.
-Spiked recovery at 50%, 100% and 150% was carried for both standard and impurities and the acceptable % recovery of 98-102 was observed for Eptifibatide and both impurities studied and the % RSD in each spiked level was found to be less than 2.
-Stability tests were done through exposure of the analyte solution to five different stress conditions i. e expose to 1N HCl, 1 N NaOH, 3% H2O2, 800C temperature to UV radiation.
-In all the degradation condition, standard drug Eptifibatide was detected along with both the impurities studied and the degradation products were successfully separated.
-In the formulation analysis there is no other chromatographic detection of other impurities and formulation excipients.
+Spiked recovery at 50%, 100% and 150% was carried for both standard and impurities and the acceptable % recovery of 98-102 was observed for Eptifibatide and both impurities studied and the % Relative standard deviation (RSD) in each spiked level was found to be less than 2.
+Stability tests were done through the exposure of the analyte solution to five different stress conditions i. e expose to 1N Hydrochloric acid (HCl), 1 N Sodium hydroxide (NaOH), 3% Hydrogen peroxide (H2O2), 80 °C temperature to UV radiation.
+In all the degradation conditions, standard drug Eptifibatide was detected along with both the impurities studied and the degradation products were successfully separated.
+In the formulation analysis, there is no other chromatographic detection of other impurities and formulation excipients.